 1. Kate Hepburn - Bringing up Baby (1938)

-In comedy there is the Shakespearian / Hawksian elemental aspect - the
+In the best romantic comedy there is the idea of a gender-flux sprite as Shakespearian elemental - the

 sprite who raises mischief and chaos to fluster the male ego, to reduce its prominence in the constellation of consciousness by exposing it to the chthonic forces of nature.
-Rather than civilizing herself like
+Rather than civilizing herself, this untamed tomboy mare wildernesses the civilized; she forces the westward

-expansion to, at last, contract., the inhale after the landgrabbing exhale.
-No one is better at this than Kate Hepburn in Bringing up Baby, Carole Lombard in anything, and Paula Prentiss in Man's Favorite Sport?
+expansion to, at last, contract.
+She is the inhale after the land-grabbing exhale.
+No one is better at this getting a professor to inhale than Kate Hepburn in Bringing up Baby, Carole Lombard in My Man Godfrey and Paula Prentis in Man's Favorite Sport?

-Katharine Hepburn doesn't normally embody the anima; she's too independent, her own woman, too conscious and wily but with an animal familiar, especially if it happens to a be leopard, she nails it.
-Cary Grant's absent-minded paleontologist has been keeping his right-brained feminine unconscious on such a tight leash it finally snaps in the form of the leopard but also golf balls, car theft, sock burning, crazy phone calls, clothes theft, bone-burying dogs, and finally a vicious leopard shadow twin to her trained leopard Baby, singing all the while.
+Katharine Hepburn doesn't normally embody the anima, she's more the 'wild wise woman' (see CinemArchetype 11).
+She's too independent, too her own woman, too conscious and wily and, like Jane Fonda, contemptuous of the very concept of mystique.
+But with the aide of a familiar, especially if it happens to a be a wild animal (like a leopard), she nails it.
+In Bringing up Baby, Cary Grant's absent-minded paleontologist has been keeping his right-brained feminine unconscious on such a tight leash it finally snaps off, freed by the backdraft of whizzing golf balls, golf carts, car running boards, sock burning, crazy phone calls, clothes theft, bone-burying dogs, and finally a vicious leopard shadow twin.

-Katharine Hepburn doesn't normally embody the anima; she's too independent, her own woman, too conscious and wily but with an animal familiar, especially if it happens to a be leopard, she nails it.
-Cary Grant's absent-minded paleontologist has been keeping his right-brained feminine unconscious on such a tight leash it finally snaps in the form of the leopard but also golf balls, car theft, sock burning, crazy phone calls, clothes theft, bone-burying dogs, and finally a vicious leopard shadow twin to her trained leopard Baby, singing all the while.
+Katharine Hepburn doesn't normally embody the anima, she's more the 'wild wise woman' (see CinemArchetype 11).
+She's too independent, too her own woman, too conscious and wily and, like Jane Fonda, contemptuous of the very concept of mystique.
+But with the aide of a familiar, especially if it happens to a be a wild animal (like a leopard), she nails it.
+In Bringing up Baby, Cary Grant's absent-minded paleontologist has been keeping his right-brained feminine unconscious on such a tight leash it finally snaps off, freed by the backdraft of whizzing golf balls, golf carts, car running boards, sock burning, crazy phone calls, clothes theft, bone-burying dogs, and finally a vicious leopard shadow twin.

 Bobby: